 If a child needs to go to the toilet during the pool time, he / she is accompanied from the pool area to the bathroom door by the teacher and escorted back to the pool when finished.

 Teachers / staff member will not carry children alone in their cars.
 At least two children must travel with the member of staff in the car or another adult and child.
-Necessary insurance to transport children in a private vehicle should be in place.
+Necessary insurance to transport children in a private vehicle (for the purpose of work) should be in place.

 Induction of Teachers and Ancillary Staff